-An institution that accepts a form of application that may be used to apply to other institutions of higher education is prohibited from considering any criminal or disciplinary history information provided on that application that the institution is prohibited from inquiring into on its own application.
+An institution that accepts a form of application that may be used to apply to other institutions is prohibited from considering any criminal or disciplinary history information provided on that application that the institution is prohibited from inquiring into on its own application.
 An institution that accepts a form of application that is designed by a national application service, tailored for admission to a specific degree program, and used in other states may consider criminal history information provided on that application.

 An institution is required to post its policies regarding inquiries into an applicant's criminal and disciplinary history on its website and file such policies with the Colorado commission on higher education (commission).
-An institution must notify the commission at least 30 days before making any changes to such policies.
+An institution shall notify the commission at least 30 days before making any changes to such policies.

-(Note: This summary applies to this bill as introduced.)
+(Note: This summary applies to this bill as enacted.)